canonical/ubuntu-desktop-provision/GIS.md

 Use this method to create an installation medium to plug into a computer to have it be installed.

 ### Getting an ISO
 You can find a desktop ISO to download on the [official Ubuntu website](https://ubuntu.com/download/desktop).
-(Currently the latest is Ubuntu 24.04 LTS)

 ### Write your autoinstall configuration
-Create your clout-init configuration, making sure to leave the identity section out so that no user is created during
+Create your cloud-init configuration, making sure to leave the identity section out so that no user is created during
 installation:

 ```